burningwave/tools/README.md

 It can be used indiscriminately or one or the other class: the first performs a normal scan, the second a deep scan.

-To use dependencies shrinker in your project add this to your pom
+To use dependencies shrinker in your project add this to your pom:
 ```xml
 <dependency>
     <groupId>org.burningwave</groupId>